Titanic Belfast Northern Ireland

 Titanic Belfast: A Museum That Actually Earns Its Reputation

-The building itself is architecturally intentional: four prow-like shapes representing the four ships of the White Star Line’s Olympic class, clad in around 3,000 individually angled aluminium panels.
-It looks different in every weather condition.
+Titanic Belfast opened in 2012 on the centenary of the ship’s sinking and immediately became the most popular tourist attraction in Ireland, north or south.
+It has held that position since.
+The building itself is architecturally intentional: four prow-like shapes representing the four ships of the White Star Line’s Olympic class, clad in around 3,000 individually angled aluminium panels that catch the light differently in every weather condition, which in Belfast means they change considerably over the course of a single afternoon.

 The Museum